Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Introduction and main results

 Theorem \ref{thLGNannonceintro} is a consequence of Theorem \ref{thLGN} (which gives similar results under weaker hypotheses) and of Remark \ref{rquecontientcontinuborne}.
 The convergence is proved using $L^2$ techniques.

-Theorem \ref{thLGNannonceintro} also provides a limit theorem for the empirical distribution of the tree indexed Markov process. \begin{corol} Under the assumption of Theorem \ref{thLGNannonceintro},
+Theorem \ref{thLGNannonceintro} also provides a limit theorem for the empirical distribution of the tree indexed Markov process. \begin{corol} Under the assumption of Theorem \ref {thLGNannonceintro},

-where the space $\mathcal{M}_F(E)$ of finite measures on $E$ is embedded with the weak convergence topology. \end{corol} We also give in Propositions \ref{propeqfluctu} and \ref{propconvergencefluctuations} a result on the associated fluctuations.
-Notice that contrarily to the discrete case treated in \cite{delmasmarsalle}, the fluctuation process is a Gaussian process with a finite variational part.
+where the space $\mathcal{M}_F(E)$ of finite measures on $E$ is embedded with the weak convergence topology. \end{corol}

+We also give in Propositions \ref{propeqfluctu} and \ref {propconvergencefluctuations} a result on the associated fluctuations.
+Notice that contrary to the discrete case treated in Delmas and Marsalle \cite{delmasmarsalle}, the fluctuation process is a Gaussian process with a finite variational part.

-In addition, we generalize the result of Theorem \ref{thLGNannonceintro} to ancestral paths of particles (Theorem \ref{thLGNpathannonceintro}):
+In addition, we generalize the result of Theorem \ref {thLGNannonceintro} to ancestral paths of particles (Theorem \ref {thLGNpathannonceintro}). \begin{theorem} Assume that $Y$ is ergodic with invariant measure $\pi$ and that for any bounded measurable function $f$,

-\begin{theorem} Suppose that $Y$ is ergodic with invariant measure $\pi$ and that for any bounded measurable function $f$, $\lim_{t\rightarrow +\infty}\E_x[f(Y_t)]=\int_{E}f(x)\pi(dx)$, then for any real bounded measurable function $\varphi$ on the Skorohod space $\D([0,T],E)$, we have where, for simplicity, $X^u_s$ stands for the value of the tree indexed Markov process at time $s$ for the ancestor of $u$ living at this time. \end{theorem}
+Then for any real bounded measurable function $\varphi$ on the Skorohod space $\D([0,T],E)$, we have the following convergence in probability:

+where, for simplicity, $X^u_s$ denotes the value of the tree indexed Markov process at time $s$ for the ancestor of $u$ living at this time. \end{theorem}